About Alberta Main Street

 To improve our success and fulfill our mission, we strive to understand and address the historical legacies of systemic racism and inequality.

-Alberta Main Street is committed to understanding, challenging and restructuring our internal policies and procedures to create a more equitable organization and to encourage and support our stakeholders and community in creating the conditions for broader community change.
+Alberta Main Street is committed to understanding, challenging and restructuring our internal policies and procedures to create a more equitable organization and to encourage and support stakeholders and community members in creating the conditions for broader change.

-Alberta Main Street is committed to being both a leader and a catalyst in promoting equity and inclusion within our community.
+Alberta Main Street is committed to being both a leader and a catalyst in promoting equity and inclusion within the community.

-Alberta Main Street advances efforts to develop Alberta Street as a vibrant, creative, equitable and sustainable commercial district serving residents, businesses and visitors of our community.
+Alberta Main Street advances efforts to develop Alberta Street as a vibrant, creative, equitable and sustainable commercial district serving residents, businesses and visitors of the Alberta Arts District.